mimoo/NoiseGo/disco/specification.md

 ### 1.2.
 How to Read This Document

-* this specification is an extension of Noise
-* meaning it relies on Noise, it doesn't replace it
-* major changes are listed in section 3
-* you need an implementation of strobe respecting the functions in section 5 of this document
-* when implementing noise:
-  - do not implement any cryptographic algorithms ([section 4 of noise](http://noiseprotocol.org/noise.html#crypto-functions))
-  - do not implement the CipherState object and the SymmetricState object ([section 5.1](http://noiseprotocol.org/noise.html#the-cipherstate-object) and [5.2 of noise](http://noiseprotocol.org/noise.html#the-symmetricstate-object))
-  - follow section 6 of this document to implement noise's handshakestate object.
-* pre-shared symmetric key are discussed in section 7
-* advanced features are discussed in section 8
+This specification is an extension of the Noise protocol framework revision 32.
+It relies for the most part on Noise's specification, while heavily modifying some other parts.
+Major changes can be seen in the next section.
+To implement the Disco extension, a Strobe implementation respecting the functions of the [section 3.2 of this document](#3-2-Functions) is required.
+None of the [cryptographic algorithms of Noise](http://noiseprotocol.org/noise.html#crypto-functions) are required.
+Furthermore, neither of the [CipherState](http://noiseprotocol.org/noise.html#the-cipherstate-object) object and the [SymmetricState](http://noiseprotocol.org/noise.html#the-symmetricstate-object) object are necessary.
+When implementing Noise with the Disco extension, simply implement the HandshakeState object following the changes described in [section 4 of this document](#-4-Modifications-to-the-HandshakeState).
+For pre-shared symmetric keys, refer to [section 5](#5-Modifications-to- Pre-shared-Symmetric-Key-); for advanced features, refer to [section 6](#-6-Modifications-to-Advanced-Features).

 ### 1.3.
 Major changes

+The following list summarizes the major changes brought by this extension:

 * Protocol names don't have the symmetric algorithms, but instead the version of Strobe.
 * The SymmetricState and CipherState objects have been removed.